WHAT ARE SOCIAL ENTERPRISES?

 We are the national body for social enterprise.
 We represent our members to support and help grow the social enterprise movement.
 Find out more about what we do.
 Check out the benefits of being an SEUK member.

 The awards are now in their 15th year.
 They recognise the high achieving and ground breaking organisations and people in social enterprise.
-There are new categories this year, plus the opportunity to nominate social enterprise champions - people who are making a significant contribution to society through social enterprise.
+There are new categories this year, including social enterprise champions - people who are making a significant contribution to society through social enterprise.